ammarhakim/gkyl-doc/source/gkyl/App/Vlasov/VlasovMaxwell.rst

        evolved.
 In this case, only initial conditions for this species will be written to file.
      - true
-   * - diagnosticMoments
+   * - diagnostics
-     - List of moments to compute for diagnostics.
+     - List of moments (and integrated moments) to compute for diagnostics.
        See below for list of moments supported.
      - { }

 The supported diagnostic moments are, "M0", "M1i", "M2ij", "M2" and